HsiangHung/Machine_Learning_Note/Ensemble/Boosting/README.md

     *  Number of trees to include
     *  Learning rate
     *  The ability to subsample the data for the creation of each tree (this is the stochastic part of stochastic gradient descent)

+There are more benefits from XGBoost over GBM:
+* Regularization
+* parallel processing
+* flexibility in setting an objective function
+* handling of missing values
+* non-greedy tree pruning
+* built-in cross-validation and methods of dropout (DART).

 ## 4. LightGBM